github/docs/content/code-security/security-advisories/about-coordinated-disclosure-of-security-vulnerabilities.md

 #### Best practices for vulnerability reporters

 Vulnerability reporters such as security researchers should try to report vulnerabilities privately to maintainers.
 When possible, as a vulnerability reporter, you should avoid:
-- Disclosing the vulnerability publicly.
+- Disclosing the vulnerability publicly without giving maintainers a chance to remediate.
 - Bypassing the maintainers.
 - Disclosing the vulnerability before a fixed version of the code is available.
 - Expecting to be compensated for reporting an issue, where no public bounty program exists.

 It's acceptable for vulnerability reporters to disclose a vulnerability publicly after a period of time, if they have tried to contact the maintainers and not received a response, or contacted them and been asked to wait too long to disclose it.

+We recommend vulnerability clearly state the terms of their disclosure policy as part of their reporting process.
+Even if the vulnerability reporter does not adhere to a strict policy, they should set clear expectations to maintainers in terms of timelines on intended vulnerability disclosures.
+For an example of disclosure policy, see the [Security Lab's disclosure policy](https://securitylab.github.com/advisories#policy) on the GitHub Security Lab website.

 #### Best practices for maintainers